MVAMULYA/feature-AI/README.md

 # feature-AI
+Implementation of Projects in Udacity

+1.Sudoku Solver:
-sudoku_solver : A program that solves both diagonal and non-diagonal sudoku puzzle
+    A Python implementation that solves Diagonal and non-Diagonal SUDOKU Puzzles.

+2. Forward Planning Agent:
+    Implemention of First Order Logic in Planning Problems

+3. Learning to Work on Jupyter Notebook.